apancutt/bitstamp-api-php/README.md

         "apancutt/bitstamp-api": "1.0.*"
     }

-Note that **this library is currently under development** and not part of Packagist so you will also need to add:
+Note that **this library is currently under development** so you will also need to add:

-    "minimum-stability": "dev",
+    "minimum-stability": "dev"
-    "repositories": [
-        {
-            "type": "vcs",
-            "url": "git@github.com:apancutt/bitstamp-api.git"
-        },
-        {
-            "type": "vcs",
-            "url": "git@github.com:panadas/module-httpclient.git"
-        },
-        {
-            "type": "vcs",
-            "url": "git@github.com:panadas/module-logger.git"
-        }
-    ]

 Example Usage
 -------------